Preparing your API for consumption

 Interacting with your API

-We’ll use the repo loopback4-example-getting-started to demonstrate how Swagger UI can be used to test your endpoints.
+We’ll use the repo loopback4-example-todo to demonstrate how Swagger UI can be used to test your endpoints.

 First, git clone the repository, install its dependencies, and run the application: